News & Media

 TORVICE was specifically designed to evaluate the ability of autonomous vehicles to execute their missions while maintaining network connectivity in a hostile environment (Picture source: Australian DoD)

-06 February, 2024 AUKUS alliance explores AI Artificial Intelligence in robotic vehicle trials
+Tuesday, February 06, 2024 AUKUS alliance explores AI Artificial Intelligence in robotic vehicle trials

 Australia, the United Kingdom, and the United States have successfully showcased their prowess in integrating advanced autonomy and artificial intelligence (AI) during a recent trial in South Australia.